academo/grotbutton/README.md

 * Keep the button pressed while you plug it back
 * Make sure to keep the button pressed for at least 5 seconds while it boots up
 * The button will start in AP mode and you can configure it again by connecting to it with your phone or computer

+## Troubleshooting

+### Button doesn't connect to the wifi and goes back to AP mode every time

+* Make sure the wifi credentials are correct
+* Did you set `USE_LOWER_WIFI_POWER` to 0?
+If so, try setting it to 1
+* Is your wifi signal too weak?
+Try setting `USE_LOWER_WIFI_POWER` to 0 (if you have the "good" chip)
+* The esp32 c3 super mini is a very small chip.
+If your wifi signal is too weak it might just not connect to it at all.

+### The button is connected to wifi (not in AP mode) but the request doesn't reach the webhook

+* Make sure the webhook URL is correct
+* Make sure the webhook URL is a GET request (no POST supported yet)
+* Maybe try a webhook-test website such as: [webhook-test.com](https://webhook-test.com/)

+### I connect to the AP but it doesn't show the captive portal

+* You might get the "sign in" notification on your phone or computer.
+Try tapping it.
+* If it doesn't work, try opening the web interface at `http://192.168.4.1` (in any browser)
+* Check if your phone is actually connected to the AP.
+Some phones will automatically disconnect from a wifi network if there's no internet.

+## But, how do I connect it to Grafana?

+* Register an account in [https://webhook-test.com/](https://webhook-test.com/)
+* Get a webhook URL from the "Webhooks" tab and set it in your button's configuration
+* Configure the [infinity datasource](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) in your grafana instance to read from your webhook-test.com account
+* Plot away!